tpresser570/tpresser570.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <strong>PhD Student<strong> at USC, Dept. of Astronautical Engineering.
+subtitle: PhD Student at USC, Dept. of Astronautical Engineering.

 profile:
   align: right